alexozer/robosub2017/README.md

 to the mission framework including a high-dimensional point set matcher/tracker and "volatile task combinators".

-Artemis alone scored ~11,000 points in Semifinal I, which is ~2.5 times as many points as that of any other team's run at RoboSub 2017.
-Artemis and Apollo (CUAUV's mini submarine) combined earned first place by scoring the highest in finals.
+The team scored first place overall at RoboSub 2017.
+We also performed very well in Semifnal I, with Artemis alone scoring roughly 2.5 times as many points as that of any other team's run.